flant/flunch/README.md

 # Feedback
 We encourage and welcome any feedback via issues and/or pull requests to flunch's upstream at https://github.com/flant/flunch

-And, of course, feel free fork and optimize the taste your way!
+And, of course, feel free to fork and optimize the taste your way!